Archangel281/Nitrotype-Bot/README.md

 ## Attention
-Setting the typing speed above ~315 wpm will get you banned!
+Setting the typing speed above ~250 wpm will get you banned!
+The world record is 256 wpm